Migrating from v0.39 to v0.40 and later using Starport

 pofed.
 You will still be able to access commands from

 The second notable change in the app structure is the integration of protobufs.
 Protobufs are a compiled form of messaging and therefore more performant than their JSONRPC counterparts.

-Now we have a better understanding of the differences in our application.
-In the next section, we will migrate our application from Launchpad to Stargate.
+Now you have a better understanding of the differences in your application and are prepared to migrate your application from v0.39 to v0.40 and later (Stargate).